The Lord Is In This Place

 Every day he would pick up his coat, and go out to beg.
 This coat was unique; it was given out to signify that he was indeed a beggar, that he couldn’t work, that he had nothing to offer, that he had no purpose.
 It declared to all who and what he was.

 Every time he picked up this coat he was reminded of the fact that he was useless, nothing could change that.
 Nothing could fill that gap, and so he does the only thing he can, he begs.
-But one day Jesus showed up at his town, the bible says that when this man heard that Jesus was there, he began to shout.
+But one day Jesus showed up in his town, the bible says that when this man heard that Jesus was there, he began to shout.
 He started to cry out begging for Jesus but the people around him shushed.
 The same people that had been giving him a handout were the ones trying to keep him from The One that could fill that gap.

 Not All Good Friends Are Good For Us